 As a freelance editorial consultant, I work with literary agents, literary scouts, book publishers, and writers.
-I offer structural consultancy and advice on editorial issues; I also assess manuscripts, book-doctor, and help authors in difficulty.
+I offer structural consultancy and advice on editorial issues; I also mentor writers, assess manuscripts, book-doctor, and help authors in difficulty.

 Working closely with the Publisher, I read and assessed all fiction submissions, commissioned translations, and provided structural and developmental edits on literary fiction working with writers at early and advanced stages of editing.
 I also helped: launch a crime imprint, Point Blank; launch a young adult imprint, Rock the Boat; and develop Oneworld’s list of prize-winning fiction in translation.